SQream/sqream_docs/installation_guides/running_sqream_in_a_docker_container.rst

 ***********************
 Installing and Running SQream in a Docker Container
 ***********************
-The **Running SQream in a Docker Container** page describes how to prepare your machine's environment for installing and running SQream in a Docker container.
+The **Installing and Running SQream in a Docker Container** page describes how to prepare your machine's environment for installing and running SQream in a Docker container.

 This page describes the following: